 Graph 10 illustrates how the aggregate homicide curve for São Paulo fell consistently, clearly pulled down by the significant reduction in homicides of young black men, which dropped from 383 to 74/100mil between 2000 and 2008, the biggest fall in the cities analysed.
-Similar curves can be found in many other municipalities in São Paulo state and in cities in regions where the criminal underworld is under the consolidated hegemonic control of the PCC, such as in the states of Paraná and Mato Grosso do Sul.
+Similar curves can be found in many other municipalities in São Paulo state and in cities in regions where the criminal world is under the consolidated hegemonic control of the PCC, such as in the states of Paraná and Mato Grosso do Sul.